mlatsjsu/workshop-chihuahua-vs-muffin/README.md

 <img src="resources/select_notebook.png">

+Alternatively, select `workshop_1_output.ipynb` to see a version with all cells executed.

 # Challenge
-The default settings purposely perform poorly!
+The default settings purposely perform non-optimally!
 Can you modify the notebook to get 100% accuracy?

 # Credits
 This workshop is based on code from the [tutorial by deepsense.ai](https://deepsense.ai/keras-vs-pytorch-avp-transfer-learning/), and was further modified by Andrew Jong, Jing Zhao, and Jason Do.